Cheapest States for Food Handlers Card in 2026

 What Drives Cost Differences?

-Several factors contribute to the wide cost range for Food Handlers Cards across different states.
-Key drivers include the tuition for training programs, examination fees, state application fees, and the overall cost of living in each state.
-States with higher costs of living and more rigorous training and testing standards tend to have higher fees associated with obtaining a Food Handlers Card.
+Several factors contribute to the wide range of costs associated with obtaining a Food Handlers Card.
+Key drivers include the extent of training program tuition, varying exam fees, diverse state application fees, and the general cost of living in each state.
+States with higher training requirements or more comprehensive certification processes tend to have higher costs.
+Additionally, states with a higher cost of living may see these costs passed onto the fees associated with obtaining necessary certifications.

 Cost Comparison Table

-Below is a detailed table showing the cost of obtaining a Food Handlers Card in each state, highlighting the low and high estimates:
+Below is a comprehensive table detailing the cost of obtaining a Food Handlers Card in each state:

 | State | Low Estimate | High Estimate |